-BYLAW 1 - NAME AND REGISTERED ADDRESS (effective March 31, 2013)
+BYLAW 1 - NAME AND REGISTERED ADDRESS {effective March 31, 2013}

-- 1.01 The name of the Corporation shall be "CANADA DANCESPORT (DANSESPORT CANADA)" or "CDS". - 1.02 CDS is the sole national authority of competent jurisdiction for the administration of DanceSport in Canada. - 1.03 The Board shall strive insofar as it is reasonably possible to ensure that the maximum possible number of Members of the Corporation shall be incorporated regional DanceSport societies, associations or corporations recognized by CDS as possessing competent jurisdiction over DanceSport in a region of Canada.
-DanceSport BC, DanceSport Alberta, Ontario DanceSport, and Danse Sport Québec Inc. (hereinafter referred to as the "Regional Associations") shall be Members of CDS for as long as they do all things to remain Members in good standing.
-Wheel Dance shall be an Associate Member of CDS for so long as they do all things to remain Associate Member in good standing. - 1.04 CDS shall encourage its Members to encourage people to participate in DanceSport. - 1.05 CDS shall not support or espouse any political cause or party. - 1.06 The Registered and Head Office of the Corporation shall be located at the place within Canada established therefore from time to time by the Board.
+- 1.01 The name of the Corporation shall be "CANADA DANCESPORT (DANSESPORT CANADA)" or "CDS". - 1.02 CDS is the sole national authority of competent jurisdiction for the administration of DanceSport in Canada. - 1.03 The Board shall strive insofar as it is reasonably possible to ensure that the maximum possible number of Members of the Corporation shall be incorporated regional DanceSport societies, associations or corporations recognized by CDS as possessing competent jurisdiction over DanceSport in a region of Canada.DanceSport BC, DanceSport Alberta, Ontario DanceSport, and Danse Sport Québec Inc. (hereinafter referred to as the "Regional Associations") shall be Members of CDS for as long as they do all things to remain Members in good standing.
+Wheel Dance and Breaking Canada shall be Associate Members of CDS for so long as they do all things to remain Associate Member in good standing. {effective May 1 2022} - 1.04 CDS shall encourage its Members to encourage people to participate in DanceSport. - 1.05 CDS shall not support or espouse any political cause or party. - 1.06 The Registered and Head Office of the Corporation shall be located at the place within Canada established therefore from time to time by the Board.

-BYLAW 2 - FINANCIAL YEAR (effective April 12 1998)
+BYLAW 2 - FINANCIAL YEAR {effective April 12 1998}